Body of Lies (film): Location and design

 Scott sought to film in Dubai in the United Arab Emirates, but the federation's National Media Council denied the director permission due to the script's politically sensitive nature.
-As a result, scenes set in Jordan were instead filmed in Morocco.
+As a result, scenes set in Jordan were filmed in Morocco.
 The shoot took place over sixty-five days from September to December 2007.
 It was filmed in the United States and Morocco, where scenes set in ten different countries were filmed.

 Filming began on September 5, 2007, at the Eastern Market, Washington, D.C.
 Practical locations were used throughout; part of the Capitol Hill neighborhood was converted to resemble a wintry Amsterdam to film a ten- to fifteen-second car bomb explosion.
-Scenes set in the CIA headquarters in Langley, Virginia were filmed at the National Geographic offices in Gaithersburg, Maryland; both buildings were set in woodland and "It was eerily similar in terms of architectural style,...", said Arthur Max, the production designer, "We were given several empty floors."
-Locations in Baltimore also stood in for Manchester, England and Munich, Germany, although the final cut of the movie did not have any scenes that took place in Munich.
+Scenes set in the CIA headquarters in Langley, Virginia, were filmed at the National Geographic offices in Gaithersburg, Maryland.
+Both buildings were set in woodland, and "it was eerily similar in terms of architectural style", said production designer Arthur Max.
+"We were given several empty floors."
+Locations in Baltimore also stood in for Manchester, England, and Munich, Germany, although the final cut of the movie did not have scenes that took place in Munich.

-Production moved to Morocco, where Scott, Max and Alexander Witt, the cinematographer had filmed several times before.
-Their previous experience meant they "knew every stone in the desert" and they were allowed access to many locations, including the Ministry of Finance, which was dressed as Jordan's secret service headquarters, Casablanca airport and a military airfield.
-The basketball stadium in Rabat was used as the U.S. embassy in Jordan: a CIA office set was built inside the stadium, favoured because its design allowed the cameras to shoot both interior and exterior vistas, thus showing the characters looking out on people and tanks passing in the streets.
-A nine-week shoot also took place at CLA Studios and in the desert around the city of Ouarzazate.
+Production moved to Morocco, where Scott, Max and cinematographer Alexander Witt had filmed several times before.
+Their previous experience meant they "knew every stone in the desert", and they were allowed access to many locations, including the Ministry of Finance, which was dressed as Jordan's secret service headquarters, Casablanca airport and a military airfield.

+The basketball stadium in Rabat was used as the U.S. embassy in Jordan: a CIA office set was built inside the stadium, favored because its design allowed the cameras to shoot both interior and exterior vistas, thus showing the characters looking out at people and tanks passing in the streets.
+A nine-week shoot also took place at CLA Studios and in the desert near the city of Ouarzazate.